Noam2Stein/ggmath/README.md

 - `right`, `left`, `up`, `down`, `forwards`, and `backwards`: enable direction constants where the given direction is positive.
 For example, `right` enables `RIGHT` and `LEFT` constants where right is positive.

+## License

+Like most Rust crates, `ggmath` is licensed under the MIT License and the Apache-2.0 License.